Welcome to the Japanese Program at Emory!

 We are not able to overload students in any of the lower-level Japanese language classes (101-202).
 Overloads into upper-level classes (300 or above) are only permissible in cases where students have already declared a major in Japanese.

 Please contact Noriko Takeda for all issues concerning Japanese placement.

 Please contact Cheryl Crowley for questions about the Japanese major and minor.

-For study abroad inquiries, please contact Julia Bullock.
+For study abroad inquiries, please contact Seth Goss.

 Emory's courses in the Japanese program enable students to achieve a familiarity with the language and to gain insight into Japan through the study of its literature and culture.
 Our curriculum offers elementary through advanced language training as well as a broad range of elective courses.
 We offer a major and minor in Japanese, and an honors program.

 Students who are serious about acquiring proficiency in Japanese should aim to continue their language study into the third and fourth year, and spend at least a semester in a study abroad program in Japan.
 Some courses taken in approved study abroad programs may count toward major and minor requirements; consult with the study abroad advisor for specifics.